SkyCraftZheng/FFHQ-FYP/README.md

 All of the Blender scripts assume the naming convention for objects within `MeshProcessing/UMA Blender Female Unified.blend` and `MeshProcessing/UMA Blender Female Unified.blend`.

 ## Template, Metallic Nap and Normal Map Creation
 For template creation, the `MeshProcessing/TemplateCreation.py` script was used for importing the template head model the initial alignment of the template.
 This script does not save or export the result, meaning that it has to be run inside Blender for its results to be observed and tweaked.
-This script assumes the `.obj` file that is used to create a template is located at `./input/stage3\_mesh\_id.obj` relative to the open Blender file.
+This script assumes the `.obj` file that is used to create a template is located at `./input/stage3_mesh_id.obj` relative to the open Blender file.

-For remapping normal and metallic maps is implemented in the `MeshProcessing/TextureTransfer.py` script, which assumes that the original UMA maps are located relative to its position at `./UMA\_maps/metallic.png` and `./UMA\_maps/normal.png`.
-It also assumes the uv information is in `./uv\_data/` with `original\_uv.txt` containing the original uv data, `dest\_uv.txt` the remapped uv data and `face\_topology.txt` the face indices and the corresponding vertices' indices.
+For remapping normal and metallic maps is implemented in the `MeshProcessing/TextureTransfer.py` script, which assumes that the original UMA maps are located relative to its position at `./UMA_maps/metallic.png` and `./UMA_maps/normal.png`.
+It also assumes the uv information is in `./uv_data/` with `original_uv.txt` containing the original uv data, `dest_uv.txt` the remapped uv data and `face_topology.txt` the face indices and the corresponding vertices' indices.
 It also assumes that it is in the same folder as `utils.py`, which contains the implementation for retrieving landmark coordinates and aligning landmarks.
 The remapped images are outputted at `./output/metallic.png` and `./output/normal.png`.

 ## Processing a Newly Generated Mesh
 The 2d image is processed by [FFHQ-UV](https://github.com/RaymondGuo2/FFHQ-UV-RGB/tree/b0627f10423925203ed3606506bd3b8e497a7cc1).
-Then the following files are transferred by hand to 'MeshProcessing/input/': 'L\_ball.obj', 'R\_ball.obj', 'stage3\_mesh\_id.obj', 'stage3\_mesh.mtl', 'eye\_ball\_tex.mtl' and 'stage3\_uv.png'.
+Then the following files are transferred by hand to `MeshProcessing/input/`: `L_ball.obj`, `R_ball.obj`, `stage3_mesh_id.obj`, `stage3_mesh.mtl`, `eye_ball_tex.mtl` and `stage3_uv.png`.

 Then the generated mesh can be processed and prepared for slot conversion with: